 The lamb is considered a symbol of purity and righteousness.
 It also refers to Jesus, who sacrificed himself to redeem the sins of men.

 A Giant Omelette

-Eggs are an important symbol of Easter symbolizes fertility and rebirth.
-During lent, eggs are not allowed until easter day.
+Eggs are an important symbol of Easter, symbolizing fertility and rebirth.
+During Lent, eggs are not allowed until Easter day.

 In many ancient civilizations, such as the Egyptians and Greeks, it was customary to eat eggs at the beginning of Spring.

 In Bessiers, a southwestern city in France, the city formed the brotherhood of the Giant Omelette.

 Every year on Easter Monday, in the main square, the brotherhood makes a giant omelette with around fifteen thousand eggs for a small army of people who gather for the event.
 It’s just one event during the Easter festival.

 A traditional or typical easter treat in the Alsatian region of France is L’agneau Pascal -or Lamela in Alsacian.